Watch Appraisal Guide: Rolex, Patek Philippe, Antique & Vintage Watches

 What makes watch appraisals different from other categories

-Watch appraisals require specialized horological knowledge, movement authentication, and market awareness that differs significantly from fine art, jewelry, or general antiques.
-A qualified watch appraiser evaluates factors that most other appraisers are not trained to assess.
+Watch appraisals require horological knowledge, movement review, and market awareness that differs from fine art, jewelry, or general antiques.
+The right appraiser knows what details change value.

 The secondary watch market is highly fragmented: retail replacement, auction resale, and private-party values can diverge dramatically for the same reference.